GokcerBelgusen/spring-batch-scaling/README.md

   * java -jar remote-chunking/remote-chunking-master/target/remote-chunking-master-1.0.0.BUILD-SNAPSHOT.jar

-* See the remote-chunking/remote-chunking-slave/bin directory for some basic scripts on starting / stopping slaves

-* You will want to spread these processes over multiple nodes rather than running on a single machine and modify the configuration files appropriately.
+* NOTE: You will probably want to spread these processes over multiple nodes rather than running on a single machine.
+See application.properties and modifiy or override with JVM parameters (-Dprop.name=val) as appropriate.

 Remote partitioning sample:

-* Add me
+* Start HSQLDB server:

+  * java -cp /path/to/hsqldb-2.3.1.jar org.hsqldb.Server -database.0 file:mydb -dbname.0 partition

+  * java -jar remote-partitioning/remote-partitioning-slave/target/remote-partitioning-slave-1.0.0.BUILD-SNAPSHOT.jar

+  * java -jar remote-partitioning/remote-partitioning-master/target/remote-partitioning-master-1.0.0.BUILD-SNAPSHOT.jar

+* NOTE: You will probably want to spread these processes over multiple nodes rather than running on a single machine.
+Also, you will probably want to use a regular RDBMS.
+See application.properties and modifiy or override with JVM parameters (-Dprop.name=val) as appropriate.